Bonus Terms and Conditions

 - (£100 + £100) x 35 = £7,000

 Depending on the kind of player you are, wagering requirements may be the most important factor to take into account when you’re browsing through bonus offers.
 If you’re unlikely to wager £3,500, or £7,000, within the stipulated time, and you intend to make withdrawals against any winnings you gain through your bonus, you might be better off looking at another option.
-That being said, wagering requirements are typically steeper for the most valuable bonuses, meaning that satisfying the requirements might be more realistic if you’re a high-roller.
+That being said, wagering requirements are typically steeper for the best casino bonuses, meaning that satisfying the requirements might be more realistic if you’re a high-roller.

-Typically advertised as something like ‘100% up to £100’, matched deposit bonuses see the operator top up your initial deposit by a certain percentage up to a maximum.
+Typically advertised as something like ‘100% up to £100’, matched deposit welcome bonuses see the operator top up your initial deposit by a certain percentage up to a maximum.
 With this example, you could deposit £100, land another £100 as your bonus, and have £200 to play with.
 Alternatively, the offer may be 50% up to £100, meaning you would have to deposit £200 in order to gather the maximum £100 bonus.
 Matched deposits come in a huge range of sizes, with some sites offering up to £25 and others matching deposits up to £500 — it goes without saying that the wagering requirements for the latter will likely be far steeper than the former.
 If you’re a new online casino player, we would recommend seeking out matched deposits on the smaller side of the spectrum, as these will give you a means to try out the casino’s features along with the chance to withdraw your winnings without having to wager a big sum.
 For more experienced players, particularly high-rollers, you might not be put off by tough wagering requirements and will likely gravitate towards the most valuable ones available.

 With all that being said, there are plenty of players out there who only play for fun, and aren’t worried about any bonus winnings.
 If that sounds like you, you’re best going for the most valuable offers so you can spend as much time as possible playing on the house.